 Early on it became clear to me that I was going to need to start thinking about enhancing the visuals with graphics.
 I’ve never done that part myself before, but I decided to accept the challenge: it was time to start learning Photoshop.
 I’ve never understood the idea that everyone can or should only do one thing, and as I keep learning I’m determined to prove it wrong.
 The final look of 1.0 has come a long way, and I’m very proud of it.

 The app icon itself also went through several iterations to finally land at a place I’m proud of.
-I didn’t make the icon by myself, but instead collaborated on it creation with the wonderful Spencer Clark.
 You might call it obsession, but to me it’s taking the time to get it right.

 Making it Fast